 You can find some useful tips in the Event Management Plan Template document.
 There are also a number of other useful documents and links that will assist in planning an event on the Event Forms & Guidance page.

 Your risk assessment should help you decide what level of first aid provision you need.
 For very small, low risk events, it may be enough to have a first aid kit on site and a nominated person in charge of it.
-However, larger or higher-risk events may require professional first aid cover.
+However, larger or higher-risk events will require professional first aid cover.

 To determine your requirements and obligations, read the Event Medical Guidance document.

 Contact trading standards if any food, drink or goods will be sold during the event - they may want to visit the event to check that traders are operating legally.
 Contact the Trading Standards Duty Officer on 01225 397653 or firstname.lastname@example.org.